 The Frame-Up by Wendy McLeod MacKnight, illustrated by Ian Schoenherr

-Celebrating artwork, this magical mystery chapter book reveals that paintings are alive.
+Celebrating artwork, this magical realism mystery book reveals that paintings are alive.
 The Beaverbrook Gallery paintings have strict rules to prevent humans from discovering this truth.
-But Mona Dunn doesn’t always follow the rules and she befriends the curator’s son named Sargent who is visiting his estranged father for the summer.
+But Mona Dunn doesn’t always follow the rules, and she befriends the curator’s son named Sargent who is visiting his estranged father for the summer.
 Meanwhile, she and the other paintings wonder if the creepy art restorer is an art forger because something is suspicious.
 It’s an excellent, page-turning mystery with important themes about family, forgiveness, and friendship.

 Winterhouse by Ben Guterson, illustrated by Chloe Bristol